Updated: May 12

 Injustice(noun) want of justice and equity; violation of the rights of another or others; iniquity; wrong; unfairness; imposition

 Injustice(noun) an unjust act or deed; a sin; a crime; a wrong (definition.net)

-It is an interesting conversation whenever you talk about someone's rights.
+It is an interesting conversation whenever you talk about rights.
 People definitely have their opinion on the matter.
-Most of the time, whether inadvertantly or not, the rhetoric centers around the person, the individual, and the typical concern is whether they feel their rights have been viloated or not.
+Most of the time, whether inadvertently or not, the rhetoric centers around the individual’s concern on whether they feel their rights have been violated.
 I mean, that is why a conversation on rights usually begins like this:

 He did this to me...